kat-kime/zendesk_coding/README.md

 ## System Requirements
 To successfully run this application, you will need the following resources:

-- **A Copy of this Application.** To copy this application to your machine, use the command line to 'cd' to your desired location and enter the following: `git clone https://github.com/kat-kime/zendesk_coding.git`
+- **A Copy of this Application.** To copy this application to your machine, use the command line to `cd` to your desired location and enter the following: `git clone https://github.com/kat-kime/zendesk_coding.git`

 - **Python:** To download the latest version of Python, [visit Python.org](https://www.python.org/downloads/).
 - **Authorization Code:** This application uses an OAuth token to confirm authorization.
 To get yours, [follow Zendesk's instructions here](https://support.zendesk.com/hc/en-us/articles/203663836).